brkalmar/leviathan/README.md

 ```
 depending on how it was installed.

-## Troubleshooting the general case

-If you don't see any messages about the `$DRIVER` in `dmesg` then something went wrong and you should consider reporting it as a bug.
-If you see a long, scary error message from the kernel (stacktrace, registry dump, etc.), the driver crashed and your kernel is in an invalid state; you should restart your computer before doing anything else (also consider doing any further testing of the driver in a virtual machine so you won't have to restart after each crash).

-If you see the `registered new interface driver` message but not the `Kraken connected` or similar message, it is probably one of three possibilities:
-* The cooler is not connected or not connected properly to the motherboard: check if it's connected properly / try reconnecting it.
-* The cooler is not supported by the driver: see [CONTRIBUTING.md](CONTRIBUTING.md).
-* Another kernel USB module is already connected to the cooler, so the driver cannot connect to it: see [section Troubleshooting `kraken_x62`](#troubleshooting-kraken_x62).

 # Usage

 Each driver can be controlled with device files under `/sys/bus/usb/drivers/$DRIVER`, where `$DRIVER` is the driver name.
 Each attribute `$ATTRIBUTE` for a device `$DEVICE` is exposed to the user through the file `/sys/bus/usb/drivers/$DRIVER/$DEVICE/$ATTRIBUTE`.